groue/GRMustache/README.md

 FAQ
 ---

-- **Q: I have no clue how to get rid of deprecation warnings after I have updated GRMustache.**

-    A: No need to rush: GRMustache won't break your code until it reaches version 2.0.
-Meanwhile, check the [release notes](GRMustache/blob/master/RELEASE_NOTES.md).
-They'll tell you how to update your deprecated code.

 - **Q: I have a bunch of templates strings and partials that live in memory, not in the file system.
 How do I render them?**

     A: Check [Guides/template_loaders.md](GRMustache/blob/master/Guides/template_loaders.md).